-Ten years ago, my phone rang.
+Fifteen years ago, my phone rang.

 On the other end was a client with a new project—a case study on one of the software company’s satisfied customers.

-Admittedly, as a corporate freelance writer, I’d never heard of case studies— let alone knew how to approach one.
+Admittedly, as a corporate freelance writer, I’d never heard of case studies—?let alone knew how to approach one.